-With the exception of the Hunt, Point and Retrieve Championship, to qualify for entry in the Kennel Club Stud Book, the number of runners permitted in Stakes is as follows:
+To qualify for entry in the Kennel Club Stud Book, the number of runners permitted in stakes is:

 - a.
-Open Stakes: maximum 12, minimum 10. - b.
-Other Stakes: maximum 12, minimum 8.
+Open stakes: maximum 16, minimum 10.

+- b.
+Other stakes: maximum 16, minimum 8.

+- c.
+Championship no maximum number

-3. The Trial should run as nearly as possible to an ordinary day's rough shooting for a small party of guns, numbering not more than 4 in total.
+3. The trial should run as nearly as possible to an ordinary day's rough shooting for a small party of guns, numbering not more than 4 in total.

-Dogs shall be run singly in order of the draw under two Judges judging as a pair.
-A dog, unless discarded must have been tried at least twice in the line, and complete a water test on the day of the trial, before it may receive an award or certificate of merit.
+Dogs shall be run singly in order of the draw under two judges judging as a pair.
+A dog, unless discarded must have been tried at least twice in the line, before it may receive an award or certificate of merit.